ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 However, there is a difference.
 The piece operator creates a location referencing composite storage which is 8 bytes long.
 It is assumed that the value to be read are those eight bytes.
-With locations on the stack, a composite piece location can be offset but offsetting into that location is only meaningful for those 8 bytes.
+With locations on the stack, a composite piece location can be offset, but offsetting into that location is only meaningful for those 8 bytes.
 Offsetting beyond those 8 bytes is an error.